PetaLinux Firmware

-In this step, we will be creating the firmware for running the Image resizing application.
-We will use the PetaLinux toolchain to build a new Petalinux wic image with the hardware and software binaries baked in using recipes.
+In this step, you create the firmware for running the image resizing application.
+Use the PetaLinux toolchain to build a new PetaLinux .wic image with the hardware and software binaries baked in using recipes.

-IMPORTANT : A prerequisite for this step is the user should know about the Petalinux flow and familar with Yocto recipes
+IMPORTANT: A prerequisite for this step for you to know the PetaLinux flow and be familiar with Yocto recipes.

-You need PetaLinux 2022.1 with eSDK update 1 or later, as the vvas library is released asynchronously and not included in the main 2022.1 petalinux tools release.
-Download PetaLinux Tools Installer 2022.1
+You need PetaLinux 2022.1 with eSDK update 1 or later, as the vvas library is released asynchronously and not included in the main 2022.1 PetaLinux tools release.
+Download the PetaLinux Tools Installer 2022.1.

 To install PetaLinux, extract the petalinux installer, accept the license, and source the tool’s settings script.